-The estimated net worth of Jordan Belfort is minus $100 million.
+The estimated net worth of Jordan Belfort is $100 to $134 million.

-He held down several sales jobs in his early years, including working for a meat company, where he set the company sales record in the first week of starting with the firm.
+He held down several sales jobs in his early years, including working for a meat company, where he set the company sales record in the first week of starting there.

 How did Jordan Belfort build his net worth?

 Jordan studied to be a stockbroker with the legendary Rothschild firm in New York City.
 However, his first day as a licensed stockbroker was on Black Monday, October 19, 1987.
 With the company closing its doors, Jordan sold "pink sheet" stocks in the OTC market for The Investors Center.

 Jordan's superior selling skills took him to the top of the company's sales board, earning him around $70,000 per month.
 However, he sought more from his career, starting his firm, Stratton Oakmont, with his partner Danny Roush.

 During his time at the helm of Stratton, Jordan lived a life of excess.
 He was notorious for creating the "Straight Line Persuasion" sales system, using it to train his team into a squad of "killers."
 However, Jordan was an unethical broker, landing in trouble with the SEC for countless violations.

 He eventually ended up in prison, where his cellmate, Tommy Chong from the Cheech and Chong movies, convinced Jordan to write a book about his life experience.

 Legendary film director Martin Scorsese bought the film rights to the book from Jordan, producing the movie The Wolf of Wall Street, starring Leo DiCaprio as Jordan, Margot Robbie as Jordan's wife, and Jonah Hill as Donnie.